Steam On, Steamboat: The World's Tallest Active Geyser Has Another Record Year

 And not many people study these erupting hot springs.
 The geyser scientific community "is a community of almost nobody," Manga says.

-A couple years ago, when he and a colleague wrote a review of geyser research for a science journal, "we could cite just about every paper ever written about geysers.
+A couple of years ago, when he and a colleague wrote a review of geyser research for a science journal, "we could cite just about every paper ever written about geysers.
 And there's very few fields where you can do that."

 Researchers do know the basic ingredients needed for a geyser, White says.